scipp/scipp/doc/type-erased-prototype.md

 Outstanding tasks:

-- `DatasetIndex` or similar for indexing via an coordinate.
-  For example, for access via `Coord::SpectrumNumber>`:
-  - Build `std::unordered_map<SpectrumNumber>`, which verifies that there are no duplicates.
-  - Fast access, similar to what `IndexInfo` is providing currently.

-  This is related to a slicing mechanism.
-  Slicing can use a view or a copy.
-  A view is in conflict with our copy-on-write mechanism, so probably only read-only views can be supported.
-  If implemented via a copy, see also notes regarding using a memory pool.
 - Understand performance implications of doing a lot of operations in streaming memory access.
   Investigate how a cache-blocked operation mode could be supported.
   Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.